 To get setup with the new speak command, first create an account on the Bespoken Dashboard:

-Once there, click on the “Get It Here” link to Login With Amazon and create a virtual Alexa device.
+Once there, click on the Virtual Device Manager and create a Virtual Device.
 This device behaves like a real-live Alexa device, linked to your Alexa account, but with the difference that we interact with it programmatically (instead of talking to it).

 With this token, you can now use your speak command on the command-line!